brakmic/COM_Tutorials/projects/basics/README.md

 ## Introduction

-Welcome, dear reader, to this guide!
-We will talk about COM.
-COM, or Component Object Model, is a way of doing things in Microsoft.
-It allows different parts of a program to talk to each other.
+Greetings, and welcome to this comprehensive guide dedicated to the exploration of COM, or Component Object Model.
+Developed by Microsoft, COM represents a binary-interface standard that allows different components of a program to communicate seamlessly.

-In this guide, we will make a COM component with our own hands.
-No frameworks.
-No fancy tools.
-Just us and the code.
-It's not the usual way, but it's fun and a good way to learn.
+In this guide, we will delve into the fascinating process of handcrafting a COM component.
+We won't be relying on any complex frameworks or sophisticated tools.
+Instead, it will be a journey guided by the elegance of pure code.
+Although this might seem unconventional, it offers an incredibly enriching learning experience and the joy of engaging directly with the foundational elements of COM.
+Let's embark on this enlightening journey together!

 We will use Visual Studio 6, but not its graphical part.
 We need it only because it has a C++ compiler.
 We will write all the code ourselves, by hand.

 Our workspace is an old system: Windows XP.
 It will run inside a virtual machine.
 A little bit old school, but good for learning.

 We will write our code in Notepad++.
 It's simple and good enough for us.
 After writing the code, we will compile and run it from the console.
 That's all we need.

+While the examples will work perfectly fine on older systems such as Windows XP, you can effortlessly follow along and execute the code on any modern Windows platform.
+Embrace the freedom of learning without any constraints!

 So, let's start our journey into the world of COM!
 It may be a bit old, but it's still important and good to know.
 Happy coding!